 Preface 2

 Chapter 1: Legal Basis of the Curriculum, etc. 4

 1.1 Basis in Ministerial Orders 4

 1.2 Faculty Affiliation 4

 1.3 Board of Studies Affiliation

 1.4 Body of External Examiners

 Chapter 2: Admission, Degree Designation, Programme Duration and Competence Profile

 2.1 Admission

 2.2 Degree Designation in Danish and English

 2.3 The Programmes' Specification in ECTS Credits

-2.4 Competence Profile in the Diploma
+2.4 Competence profile on the diploma

 2.5 Competence Profile of the Programme

 Chapter 3: Content and Organisation of the Programme

 3.1 Overview of the programme

-3.2 1 st semester
+3.2 1 st Semester

-3.2.0 Course in Problem Based Learning and Student Responsibilities at Aalborg University
+3.2.0 Problem Based Learning and Project Management

 3.2.1 Organisation Analysis and Design (5 ECTS)

 3.2.2 Enterprise Engineering and Design (5 ECTS)

 3.2.3 Operations Development and Strategy (5 ECTS)

-3.2.4 Integrated Solutions - Designing Global Business Systems and Value Chains (15 ECTS
+3.2.4 Integrated Solutions - Designing Global Business Systems and Value Chains (15 EC)

-3.3 2 nd semester
+3.3 2 nd Semester 17

 3.3.1 Innovation and Change Management (5 ECTS)

 3.3.2 Global Business Performance (5 ECTS)

 3.3.3 Business Intelligence and Analytics (5 ECTS)

 3.3.4 Global Implementation (15 ECTS)

-3.4 3 rd semester
+3.4 3 rd Semester 23

-3.4.1 Operations and Innovation Management (30 ECTS) .24
+3.4.1 Operations and Innovation Management (30 ECTS) 23

-3.5 4 th semester
+3.4.2 Academic Internship (30 ECTS)

-3.5.1 Master's Thesis (30 ECTS)
+3.5 4 th semester 27

-Chapter 4: Entry into Force, Interim Provisions and Revision
+3.5.1 Master's Thesis (30, 60 ECTS) 27

-Chapter 5: Other Provisions
+Chapter 4: Entry into Force, Interim Provisions and Revision 29

-5.1 Rules concerning Written Work, including the Master's Thesis .28
+Chapter 5: Other Provisions 29

-5.2 Rules concerning Credit Transfer (merit), including the Possibility for Choice of Modules
+5.1 Rules concerning Written Work, including the Master's Thesis 29

-that are Part of another Programme at a University in Denmark or Abroad .28
+5.2 Rules concerning Credit Transfer (merit), including the Possibility for Choice of Modules i.

-5.3 Rules for Examinations .29
+that are Part of another Programme at a University in Denmark or Abroad 29

-5.4 Exemption .29
+5.3 Rules for Examinations 29

-5.5 Additional Information .29
+5.4 Exemption 30

-5.6 Completion of the Master Programme
+5.5 Rules and Requirements concerning the Reading of Texts in Foreign Languages and a

-5.7 Rules and Requirements concerning the Reading of Texts in Foreign Languages and a
+Statement of the Foreign Language Knowledge this Assumes

-Statement of the Foreign Language Knowledge this Assumes .29
+5.6 Additional Information 30